 Common Mistakes Made When Filling out the Document

-While many people find the sworn statement in proof of loss easy to complete, others find the document confusing.
+While many people find the sworn statement in proof of loss form easy to complete, others find the document confusing.
 You must completely understand what the insurance company wants and avoid mistakes that could result in the insurance company rejecting your claim.

 Some of the most common mistakes made when completing a sworn statement in proof of loss include: